Articles of Incorporation and Rules

 4. The liability of a member shall be limited to the amount of his/her capital contribution

-(Increase in the number of shares)
+(Increase in the number of investment units)

-(Reduction of the number of shares)
+(Reduction in the number of investment units)

 2. If the number of shares contributed by a member exceeds one-fourth of the total number of shares contributed by members, the member must reduce the number of shares contributed until it reaches one-fourth or less